Skip to content ↓

 At Plympton Academy, the personal development curriculum is seen as an important part of a student's experience at Plympton Academy as we prepare students for the next steps in their life journey.

-During the second tutorial session students will have their year group assemblies, take part in preparation for life and careers sessions and will work on projects led by their tutor.
+During these tutorial session students will have their year group assemblies, take part in preparation for life and careers sessions; discuss a range of issues in the weekly 'Votes for Schools' debate and reflect on their week using their Be Your Best Self Journals.

-We also run regular events throughout the year including our Personal Development weeks; Black History Month; LGBTQ+ History Month; E Safety Week; Children's Mental Health Week and Water Safety week amongst others.
+We also run regular events throughout the year including our Personal Development weeks; Black History Month; LGBTQ+ History Month; International Womens' Day; E Safety Week; Children's Mental Health Week and Water Safety week amongst others.

 If you have any questions about our Personal Development provision, please contact Mr Hartley (hartleyi@plympton.academy)